Korea Medal

-The Korea Medal (Médaille de Corée), sometimes referred to as the Queen's Korea Medal to distinguish it from the United Nations Service Medal, is a campaign medal created in 1951 to recognize troops from Australia, Canada, New Zealand, and the United Kingdom who had given either one day's service in an air sortie over Korea, or 28 days service offshore, during the Korean War.
+The Korea Medal (Médaille de Corée), sometimes referred to as the Queen's Korea Medal to distinguish it from the United Nations Service Medal, is a campaign medal created in 1951 to recognise troops from Australia, Canada, New Zealand, and the United Kingdom who had given either one day's service in Korea, an air sortie over the Korean Peninsula, or 28 days service offshore, during the Korean War.
 The medal was identical in all countries where it was awarded, except for Canada where it contained unique elements.
 An award distributed across the Commonwealth, the Korea Medal holds a different place in each country's order of precedence for honours.

 History

 The Korean War was the first event in which United Nations (UN) armed forces took on a combat role in suppressing aggression, involving the participation of 20 UN member states, as well as South Korea and Italy, in a multinational effort to stop the North Korean takeover of South Korea.
 The Korea Medal was created in 1951 to recognize specifically members of the armed forces from King George VI's various states at the time that participated in the Korean War; namely, Australia, Canada, New Zealand, and the United Kingdom.
 South Africa produced its own version of the Korea Medal.